stacey0331/cs225-final-project/docs/team_proposal.md

 ## Data Storage
 We will use adjacency list (with weights) to store routes. because Tarjan's strongly connected components algorithm requires a directed graph as input, we will use an adjacency list to represent all the routes available.
 Since the routes graph is probably sparse, we will use an adjacency list over an adjacency matrix for efficiency.
 And then, we will use map to store airlines' name, airports' latitudes, and longitude with keys in routes.txt.: we will use airlines' name for output readability, since routes.txt only has airline code and identifiers.
 We will use airports' latitude and longitude to complete the adjacency list edge weights.

-The storage cost for the adjacency list will be approximately O(V+E), where V is the number of airports in the data file and E is the number of routes.The space complexity for each map is O(n), where n is the number of airports.
+The storage cost for the adjacency list will be approximately O(V+E), where V is the number of airports in the data file and E is the number of routes.
+The space complexity for each map is O(n), where n is the number of airports.

 ## Algorithm